qemu/qemu/docs/devel/qapi-code-gen.rst

 alternates), or value (for enums), a description of each feature (if any), and finally optional tagged sections.

 Descriptions start with '\@name:'.
-The description text should be indented like this::
+The description text must be indented like this::

  # @name: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed